 Pioneer DDJ-FLX6-GT?

-After the release of the Pioneer DDJ-FLX4, the older DDJ-FLX6 actually got an updated look with the following release of the Pioneer DDJ-FLX6-GT.
+As we’ve already mentioned, after the release of the Pioneer DDJ-FLX4, the older DDJ-FLX6 actually got an updated look with the following release of the Pioneer DDJ-FLX6-GT.

 Pioneer DDJ-FLX6-GT – Did Something Change?